Slow And Upbeat EPA Response To Hurricane Harvey Pollution Angers Residents

 But there are also times when he takes notice.
 "If I smell something out here, it's bad," he says, "and I can tell you during Harvey, it smelled real bad."

-Hurricane Harvey caused industrial facilities in Texas to release an extra 5.98 million pounds of pollution into the air, according to the most recent analysis by the Environmental Defense Fund.
-The pollutants benzene and toluene, both carcinogens, as well as a brew of other chemicals that can irritate eyes and exacerbate respiratory problems.
+Hurricane Harvey caused industrial facilities in Texas to release an extra 5.98 million pounds of pollution into the air, according to the most recent analysis by the Environmental Defense Fund: the pollutants benzene and toluene, both carcinogens, as well as a brew of other chemicals that can irritate eyes and exacerbate respiratory problems.

 But for days after the flooding began, the residents of Galena Park and other neighboring communities had little or no information about the air they were breathing.
 Air monitors scattered across the region were taken out of service, to protect them from storm damage, officials say.